Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Towards the middle of the poem the human eye is introduced - the eye abashes (is embarrassed) - the way it sees things, wants to take in everything.
 As humans we see nature's prettier side but is it really pretty?

-The poem becomes a little surreal as the disembodied eye rises above the wood in cinematic fashion, giving an overview of the countryside, fields, hills, sky.
+The poem becomes a little surreal as the disembodied eye rises above the wood in a cinematic fashion, giving an overview of the countryside, fields, hills and sky.

 The way humans experience the natural world is brought into question, deemed extraordinary because it is pretty.
 Nature is subject to our value systems being imposed upon it, whilst it remains careless and indifferent and someone being there and stealing a look and demanding that it be pretty, pretty, pretty....is misuse of the language.